Measles, Mumps, and Rubella Vaccine

 The MMR vaccine and the varicella (chickenpox) vaccine are also available as a combined vaccine (MMRV vaccine).

-Administration of MMR Vaccine
+Dose of and Recommendations for MMR Vaccine

 The MMR vaccine is given as an injection under the skin.
+The number of doses a person receives is based on their age and other factors.

 Adults who are likely to be exposed to these infections should get a second dose of the vaccine.
-These people include those who
+These people include those who:

 • Were born in 1957 or later who work in health care and who are not already immune to measles, mumps, and rubella